hienleke/LEKEHIEN_Mamage_item/README.md

 Frontend: http://localhost:3000
 Server Configuration
 Database
-The server is configured with Sequelize and PostgreSQL for a many-to-one relationship.
+The server is configured with Sequelize and PostgreSQL .
 Migrations and seed data have been set up.

 Authentication
 Authentication is implemented using JSON Web Tokens (JWT).
 Make sure to include the token in the headers for authenticated requests.